 As with any city bordering a river, the City of Alexandria has a rodent population.
 To control the rodent population, Alexandria has several programs in place that operate on a daily, proactive basis throughout the City.These programs are administered by the Department of Code Administration.
-If you see any evidence of rodents please call the Department of Code Administration at 703-746-4200 or email the Permit Center to file a complaint.
+If you see any evidence of rodents please call the Department of Code Administration at 703-746-4200 or email the Maintenance Code Team to file a complaint.

 Disease Transmission by Rats